People often ask during their sauna build: “do I really need a floor drain?” Well, the best answer is always “yes.”

-Why is a sauna floor drain a good idea?
+Why is a sauna floor drain a good idea for a proper sauna?

 A proper sauna is one in which if:

-Working up from the subfloor, we rip sleepers on our table saw, and glue and screw them down to our subfloor to create a pitch for cement board.
-We can set sleepers two ways:
+Working up from the subfloor, we rip sleepers on our table saw, and glue and screw them down to our subfloor to create a pitch for the cement board.
+We create sleepers in a bicycle spoke arrangement like so:

-Either way, we create a slight and gradual slope, so that when we glue and screw down durarock, then skim coat it with vinyl cement, our floor is sealed and water will run to the drain.
+We create a slight and gradual slope, so that when we glue and screw down durock, then skim coat it with vinyl cement, our floor is sealed and water will run to the drain.

-The Trever Trowel Method creates a really firm, well supported (and sloped!) base for our cement board.
+The Trevor Trowel Method creates a really firm, well supported (and sloped!) base for our cement board.

 I have built sauna floors every which way from Tuesday.
 I am a huge fan of vinyl cement repair.
 Check out this post on how to skim coat cement board for a “smooth clean finish.”
 As Trevor illustrates above, he has created a solid water tight floor that sheds water down to the drain.
 The floor is perfectly ready to accept a duck board overlay floor (gentle for bare feet and keeps feet dry) or even a “3rd step” for more vertically aligned hot rooms that get the sauna bather climbing up to an upper bench.